Chapter 44

 ""[13] No servant can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and Money."
 [14] The Pharisees, who loved money, heard all this and were sneering at Jesus.
 [15] He said to them, "You are the ones who justify yourselves in the eyes of men, but God knows your hearts.
 What is highly valued among men is detestable in God's sight."

-In fact, their love for money was so consuming that many of the elders and scribes turned the Temple services into a business, that is something for financial gain.
-We discover this when Jesus went into the Temple to chase out all the merchants who set up shop within its walls.
-To read what Jesus did and said, let us go to,
+Their love for money was so consuming that many of the elders and scribes set up businesses within the Temple courts.
+To read what Jesus did and said, we go to,

 John 2:12-16